therceman/copper/README.md

 Documentation For v1.0
 -----------

-See [The Copper Skeleton][0] for a minimal and empty Copper v1.0 project which you can base your new projects on
+See [The Copper Skeleton][0] for a minimal and empty Copper v1.0 app which you can base your new apps on

 Installation
 ------------